LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 ### Single-factor Authentication

 This authentication is used when a user provides a username/email/phone number and a password.
 This is the most common and weakest authentication factor.
 The user simply inputs the email and password, and the system checks if the data is valid; if valid, the user gets authenticated and can access the resource.
-What happens if another person who is not the legitimate user tries to access the resource?
+What happens if another person who is not a legitimate user tries to access the resource?
 The system denies access to the resource.

 ### [Multi-factor Authentication](https://www.loginradius.com/multi-factor-authentication/)